nicholaswmin/dyno/README.md

 #### `cycle`

-A signals telling a `task thread` to execute it's task.
+A signal, telling a `task thread` to execute it's task.

 #### `cycle rate`